Zeina Abirached

 Zeina Abirached (born 1981 in Beirut, Lebanon) is a Lebanese illustrator, graphic novelist and comic artist.
 She studied at the Académie Libanaise des Beaux-Arts ALBA and the École nationale supérieure des arts décoratifs.
-Her books are based on autobiographic narratives related to her childhood within the Lebanese Civil War.
+Her books are based on autobiographic narratives related to her childhood within the Lebanese Civil War and on the history of her family, including the story of her grandfather who invented a new kind of piano.